jugarpeupv/github-actions.nvim/README.md

 - `:GithubActionsDispatch` - Dispatch the current workflow (only available in workflow files with `workflow_dispatch` trigger)
 - `:GithubActionsHistory` - Show workflow run history for the current workflow file

+### Workflow Selection

+When running these commands outside of a workflow file, a picker will appear to select workflow files:

+**With telescope.nvim (enhanced mode):**
+- Use `<Tab>` to select multiple workflow files (history command only)
+- Preview window shows the content of the selected workflow file
+- Use `<C-u>` and `<C-d>` to scroll the preview window up and down
+- Press `<CR>` to confirm selection
+- Multiple selected workflows will open in separate tabs

+**Without telescope.nvim (fallback mode):**
+- Use `vim.ui.select` for single file selection
+- No preview or multi-select support

 ### Workflow History Usage